Learn about Canine Megaesophagus

 Medications may include an acid reducer (like Pepcid-AD or Prilosec) 1 or 2 times per day; motility drugs (metoclopromide/reglan, cisapride/propulsid/, low dose erythromycin) to help empty the stomach to minimize reflux from the stomach into the esophagus; and/or an esophageal "bandage" for esophagitis.

 a) Do not assume gloom and doom.
-With dedication of owner and DVM many dogs can live relatively normal lives.
+With the dedication of the owner and DVM, many dogs can live relatively normal lives.

 Do not depend on auscultation, alone, for diagnosis.
-Clinical signs of pneumonia may preceed radiographic signs by 1-3 days.
+Clinical signs of pneumonia may precede radiographic signs by 1-3 days.
 If suspect AP, TREAT.
-Consider albuterolnebulizer treatments as adjuntive therapy.
-If pet has had AP, consider dispensing a"starter" supply of antibiotics for use as needed.
-Owner can purchase additional doses after starting.
+Consider albuterol nebulizer treatments as adjunctive therapy.
+If the pet has had AP, consider dispensing a"starter" supply of antibiotics for use as needed.
+The owner can purchase additional doses after starting.

 Suggestions for YOU:

-1) Administer a dose of promotility medication (metoclopromide, cisapride, orother) 15-30 minutes prior to eating.
+1) Administer a dose of promotility medication (metoclopramide, cisapride, or other) 15-30 minutes prior to eating.

-2) Feed 4-5 times daily w/ the dog's body perpendicular to the floor so food"falls" through the esophagus into the stomach. (consider using a Bailey chairor other method of feeding the dog in a VERTICAL position during and after).
+2) Feed 4-5 times daily w/ the dog's body perpendicular to the floor so food"falls" through the esophagus into the stomach. (consider using a Bailey chair or another method of feeding the dog in a VERTICAL position during and after).

 This takes advantage of gravity, allowing the esophagus contents to "fall" into the stomach.